 As demonstrated in our experiments, applying a DVS based voltage schedule alone cannot effectively reduce the overall energy consumption for the system, and can even increase it significantly.
 A leakage-power-conscious voltage schedule may require the processor to adopt a speed higher-than-necessary to avoid the rapidly increasing leakage energy consumption at low voltage levels.
-This could result in a large number of small idle intervals during job execution, which is not energy-efficient considering the overhead associated with the process of shutting down and waking up the processor.
+This could result in a large number of small idle intervals during job execution.
+Having a large number of small idle intervals is not in favor of energy savings since (i) the idle intervals can be too short to shut down the processor and save energy, or (ii) the overhead associated with the process of shutting down and waking up the processor can severely degrade the energy-saving performance.

 To reduce the processor shutdown overhead and improve the overall energy performance, previously proposed techniques are based on the task level DVS which require that real-time jobs run at unnecessarily high speeds and may generate even more idle intervals.
 In this paper, we proposed an efficient and effective approach to merge idle intervals and improve the overall energy performance of FP systems.
-Under the job-based analysis paradigm, our techniques can be applied to both periodic and aperiodic real-time tasks, and are more flexible and efficient in dealing with the run-time variations.
-Extensive and comprehensive experiments are conducted and clearly demonstrate that our approaches can significantly outperform previous research in reducing the number of idle intervals and the overall power consumption.
+Under the job-based analysis paradigm, our techniques can be applied to both periodic and aperiodic realtime tasks, and are more flexible and efficient in dealing with the run-time variations.
+Extensive and comprehensive experiments are conducted and clearly demonstrate that our approaches can significantly outperform previous techniques in reducing the number of idle intervals and the overall energy consumption.